PLC-lang/rusty/book/src/build_and_install.md

 Same as Ubuntu with the exception of adding additional repository sources since Debian 11 only includes LLVM packages up to version 11.
 To do so follow the [official documentation](https://apt.llvm.org/).

 ## MacOS
-On MacOs you need to install the [`Xcode Command Line Tools`](https://developer.apple.com/downloads/).
+On MacOS you need to install the [`Xcode Command Line Tools`](https://developer.apple.com/downloads/).
 Furthermore LLVM 13 is needed, which can be easily installed with [homebrew](https://brew.sh)
 ```bash
 brew install llvm@13
 ````